AVEVA/OMF-Docs/docs/Headers.rst

 The following headers are supported in version 1.2 of the message specification.
 Headers may be added or removed over time.
 Backwards compatibility is achievable through the ``omfversion`` header.

 =================    ========================================================================================
 Name                 Value
 =================    ========================================================================================
-``producertoken``    A unique token used to identify and authorize a given OMF producer.
-Consult the OSIsoft
-                     Cloud Services or PI Connector Relay documentation for further information.
 ``messagetype``      Describes the type of message contained in the message body.
 One of:
                      ``type``, ``container``, or ``data``.
 See :doc:`Message_Types`.
 ``messageformat``    Describes the data serialization format employed in the message body.
 Currently